Course time table

-This unit strongly focus on telescope aberrations, useful equations related to telescopes, coordinate systems, spherical astronomy (basic), astrophotography (basic) and time.
-This unit will show you how to mount a telescope and to use different types of an eyepieces and Barlow lenses.
+This unit strongly focuses on telescope aberrations, useful equations related to telescopes, coordinate systems, spherical astronomy (basic), astrophotography (basic) and time.
+This unit will show you how to mount a telescope and use different types of eyepieces and Barlow lenses.

 This course strongly focuses on the history of cosmology, Olbers Paradox, Newton and Einstein universe, Expansion of universe, Hubble law, big bang theory, redshift, and geometry of space-time (basic introduction of general relativity and special relativity)

 Kepler's laws of motion to understand the motion of planets in the solar system and extend the Kepler's laws to other star systems.
 Trigonometric parallax- To understand the basic understanding of one of the earliest methods used to determine the distances to nearby stars using their apparent shift shown within a period of 6 months.
 Newton's Universal Law of Gravitation- To understand the gravitational force and use it to understand the motion of objects in the universe.

 Magnitude system, hydrogen spectrum and Black body radiation.